What to Wear and What NOT to Wear in Churches in Italy

 - Wearing a shawl to cover up bare shoulders is considered acceptable

-- If you only plan to wear shorts during your trip use a pareo and wear it as a wrap skirt to cover up upon entering churches
+- If you only plan to wear shorts during your trip use a pareo or sarong and wear it as a wrap skirt to cover up upon entering churches

 - Men should expect to wear pants to enter most major churches.
 Also short or long sleeve shirts are fine, NO tank tops.